python/cpython/Doc/library/argparse.rst

 If the type_ keyword is used with the default_ keyword, the type converter is only applied if the default is a string.

-The argument to ``type`` can be any callable that accepts a single string.
-If the function raises :exc:`ArgumentTypeError`, :exc:`TypeError`, or :exc:`ValueError`, the exception is caught and a nicely formatted error message is displayed.
+The argument to ``type`` can be a callable that accepts a single string or the name of a registered type (see :meth:`~ArgumentParser.register`) If the function raises :exc:`ArgumentTypeError`, :exc:`TypeError`, or :exc:`ValueError`, the exception is caught and a nicely formatted error message is displayed.
 Other exception types are not handled.
-You can also customize how the type is displayed in error messages by registering it with the parser using :meth:`~ArgumentParser.register`.

 Common built-in types and functions can be used as type converters: